fluttercommunity/flutter_launcher_icons/README.md

 - `image_path_android`: The location of the icon image file specific for Android platform (optional - if not defined then the image_path is used)

 - `image_path_ios`: The location of the icon image file specific for iOS platform (optional - if not defined then the image_path is used)

+- `image_path_macos`: The location of the icon image file specific for MACOS platform (optional - if not defined then the image_path is used)

+- `image_path_windows`: The location of the icon image file specific for WINDOWS platform (optional - if not defined then the image_path is used)

 _Note: iOS icons should [fill the entire image](https://stackoverflow.com/questions/26014461/black-border-on-my-ios-icon) and not contain transparent borders._